nodejs/node/BUILDING.md

 These core dumps are useful for debugging when provided with the corresponding original debug binary and system information.

-Reading the core dump requires a gdb that was build on the same platform as the core dump was captured, so 64bit gdb if node was build as 64bit and Linux gdb if node was built on Linux else you might get errors like "not in executable format: File format not recognized".
+Reading the core dump requires gdb built on the same platform core dump was captured on(i.e. 64bit gdb for node built on a 64bit system, Linux gdb for node built on Linux) otherwise you will get errors like "not in executable format: File format not recognized".

 Example of generating a backtrace from the core dump: